edgedb/easy-edgedb/chapter19/index.md

 }
 ```

+## More cleaning up the schema

-By the way, the heroes of the story found out about the Czarina Catherine thanks to a telegram by a company in the city of Varna that told them.
+The heroes of the story found out about when the Czarina Catherine arrived thanks to a telegram by a company in the city of Varna that told them.
 Here's what it said:

 ```
 28 October.—Telegram.
 Rufus Smith, London, to Lord Godalming, care H. B. M. Vice Consul, Varna.